bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ### Ubuntu 16.04

-*Instructions for Bitcoin Core 0.14.2
+*Instructions for Bitcoin Core 0.14.2 and Higher

 If you use Ubuntu Desktop, click the Ubuntu swirl icon to start the Dash and type "term" into the input box.
 Choose any one of the terminals listed: